ansible/ansible/docs/docsite/rst/user_guide/playbook_structure.rst

 '---'
 -----

 What is the ``---`` we see on top of YAML files?
-This is a 'document separator', this is an OPTIONAL indicator that a YAML document is starting and not needed for Ansible to function (though some linting programs will complain if it is missing).
+This is a 'document separator'.
+It is an OPTIONAL indicator that a YAML document is starting and not needed for Ansible to function (though some linting programs will complain if it is missing).
 You may also see a related delimiter ``...``, which is also optional, that means 'end of document'.

 For more details on YAML you can go here :ref:`yaml_syntax`.